jesseskinner/hover/README.md

 page once you have everything you need from the stores.
 To be safe, you should probably unsubscribe from the store listeners once you've rendered the page, so you don't render it twice.

-If you want to be able to "re-hydrate" your stores after rendering on the server, you can add an action to do so like the following:
+If you want to be able to "re-hydrate" your stores after rendering on the server, you can add a simple action to do so like the following:

 ```javascript
 store = Hoverboard({